 This post is 35 hours per week.
 The post holder will occasionally be expected to work some evenings and weekends as required by the job

-28 days annual leave will be given in addition to all normal public holidays.
+28 days annual leave will be given in addition to all UK recognised public holidays.

 My AFK operates a No Smoking policy.